Concord Coalition Internship

 - Well organized, detail-oriented, and a fast learner

 - Ability to work either independently or as part of a team

 - Excellent communication skills

-- An interest in economics or fiscal policy
+- An interest in fiscal policy

 - Comfortable and capable operating in a non-partisan environment

 - Microsoft Office (especially Word and Power Point)